Noddin-Robotmakers/Website/Innovation.md

 * **Audio assistance** for people with poor eyesight: for example, a bell can be used as a signal to turn, or a headset can connect visually-disabled skier with a guide who can tell when to turn or when to slow down to avoid obstacles
 * **Special tethers** on the sides of the slopes to prevent disabled/blind skiers from going off course.

 Overall we learned a lot about their design process.
-It was very inspiring to learn how they customize their designs to give the users an experience that is as close as possible to not having a disablility.
+It was very inspiring to learn how they customize their designs to give the users an experience that is very enjoyable and exciting.

 ### Materials / Tech / Production